 RE Mountain has partnered with the BCHL Langley Rivermen and The BCMML Fraser Valley Thunderbirds.
 The coaching staff of these programs will be providing the on-ice instruction.
-Rivermen players will also join our Academy players on the ice
+Rivermen players will also join our Academy players on the ice when available.

 Goaltending instruction will be provided from a variety of coaches such as "Magic in the Net", Rivermen goalie coach and goaltenders, etc)